yaredwb/video_generator/README.md

 - Video generation is a long-running operation; the app polls until completion.
 - FPS, audio, compression, resolution, and aspect ratio are not configurable via the Gemini API in this app; model defaults are used.
 - If the API returns a URI instead of bytes, the app will show it; downloading from the URI is not automated here.
-- Generated files are saved to `outputs/` with a timestamp and prompt-based name.
+- Storage efficiency: downloads are served from memory and the app avoids writing to disk on Streamlit Cloud by default.

 Troubleshooting
 - If you see `API key not valid` errors, verify the key and that it has Veo access.